SergeyVorobiev/M88-GameStick-Patch/README.md

 > [!WARNING]
 > This operation is mandatory, as only your backup can get your device back to life if it becomes bricked. **Please, Do Not Skip This Step.**

+> [!CAUTION]
+> If you have some problems with 'Read Back' operation in SP Flash Tool, please don't continue!
+Either contact me or
+> give up.
+Some sticks may have 4GB eMMC variant instead of 8GB, that will be clear if you could not perform the operation
+> with the standard region sizes.
+Attempting to perform an upgrade on 4GB eMMC device will brick it 100%.
+> Contacting me after you've bricked the device without a proper backup is pointless.

 Open flash tool and choose **Download-Agent** and **Scatter**, see image below:

 ![flashTool1](resources/images/flashTool1.webp)